tweag/nickel/rfcs/007-bytecode-interpreter.md

 It was noticed recently that `term::Term`, the main data structure representing a Nickel value, has a whopping size of 464 bytes (!).
-While memory consumption is not necessarily the main parameter we want to optimize for (our first target is running time), such a size has the potential to stress the allocator and dropping code, affecting the running time in addition to making Nickel very memory hungry.
+While memory consumption isn't necessarily the main parameter we want to optimize for (our first target is running time), such a size has the potential to stress the allocator and dropping code, as well as filling the cache, affecting the running time in addition to making Nickel very memory hungry.

-Indeed, [#2022](https://github.com/tweag/nickel/pull/2022) shows that reducing it to 74 bytes, which is still very big compared to other language runtimes, can lead to 25-30% speedups on medium to large codebases.
+Indeed, [#2022](https://github.com/tweag/nickel/pull/2022) shows that reducing it to 74 bytes, which is still huge compared to other language runtimes, can lead to 25-30% speedups on medium to large codebases.

 `eval::stack::Marker` - which is what is stored on the evaluation stack - is in